From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems

 \section{Abstract}

-Assortment optimization involves selecting a subset of substitutable products (subject to certain constraints) to maximize the expected revenue.
-It is a classic problem in revenue management and finds applications across various industries.
-However, the problem is usually NP-hard due to its combinatorial and non-linear nature.
-In this work, we explore how graph convolutional networks (GCNs) can be leveraged to efficiently solve constrained assortment optimization under the mixed multinomial logit choice model.
-We first develop a graph representation of the assortment problem, then train a GCN to learn the patterns of optimal assortments, and lastly propose two inference policies based on the GCN's output.
-Due to the GCN's inherent ability to generalize across inputs of varying sizes, we can use a GCN trained on small-scale instances to facilitate large-scale instances.
-Extensive numerical experiments demonstrate that given a GCN trained on small-scale instances (e.g., with 20 products), the proposed policies can achieve superior performance (90\%+ optimality) on large-scale instances (with up to 2,000 products) within seconds, which outperform existing heuristic policies in both performance and efficiency.
-Furthermore, we extend our framework to a model-free setting where the underlying choice model is unknown but transaction data is available.
-We also conduct numerical experiments to demonstrate the effectiveness and efficiency of our proposed policies in this setting.
+Assortment optimization seeks to select a subset of substitutable products, subject to constraints, to maximize expected revenue.
+The problem is NP-hard due to its combinatorial and nonlinear nature and arises frequently in industries such as e-commerce, where platforms must solve thousands of such problems each minute.
+We propose a \emph{graph convolutional network} (GCN) framework to efficiently solve constrained assortment optimization problems.
+Our approach constructs a graph representation of the problem, trains a GCN to learn the mapping from problem parameters to optimal assortments, and develops three inference policies based on the GCN's output.
+Owing to the GCN's ability to generalize across instance sizes, patterns learned from small-scale samples can be transferred to large-scale problems.
+Theoretical results are established to show the expressive power of the proposed GCN, and explain the underlying mechanism of the size generalization ability.
+Numerical experiments show that a GCN trained on instances with 20~products achieves over 85\% of the optimal revenue on problems with up to 2{,}000~products within seconds, outperforming existing heuristics in both accuracy and efficiency.
+We further extend the framework to settings with an unknown choice model using transaction data and demonstrate similar performance and scalability.

 Keywords: graph convolutional network; assortment optimization; choice model.